WHAT’S IN THIS REVIEW?

 So, the bottom line is that if the VPN provider is located in a country that’s a part of this alliance, that service can be forced to hand over any information it collects on its users.
 The only safeguards against that intrusion are the following:

 - Avoid choosing a VPN provider headquartered in any of the 14-eyes countries.
 By treaty, that country could share any information collected

 - Make sure that the VPN provider has an air-tight and strict “no-logs” policy.
 “No-logs” means nothing is collected, and the VPN provider could not be forced to disclose records it does not have

-Essentially, the policy claims that “IPVanish does not collect, monitor, or log any traffic or use of its Virtual Private Network service on any platform.”
+Essentially, the policy states that “IPVanish does not collect, monitor, or log any traffic or use of its Virtual Private Network service on any platform.”
 The only non-personal data collected, according to IPVanish, is system information to improve the operation of their site—page requests, browser types, the user’s operating system, bounce rate, and average time spent on the site.

 IPVanish insists that all the data it collects is strictly anonymous.
-Likewise, IPVanish has no published incidents of anyone being tracked or arrested as a result of using its service.
+Likewise, IPVanish has no published incidents of anyone being tracked or arrested due to using its service.